deadboydanne/lightbox/README.md

 ```

 once you have included the files you simply add a `<a>` tag to your page and add `class="lightbox"` in it and make it link to an image.
-Now once you click on the link the image appears in a lightbox.
+Now once you click on the link and the image appears in a lightbox.